 Geshe Yeshi Lhundup continues teachings on

-We’re happy to welcome Geshe Yeshi Lhundup to continue his teaching on Je Tsongkhapa’s Illumination of the Thought, Chandrakirti’s Supplement to the Middle Way.
+Join us in person or online as we welcome Geshe Yeshi Lhundup for an extended visit to continue his teaching on Je Tsongkhapa’s Illumination of the Thought, a commentary on Chandrakirti’s Supplement to the Middle Way.

 Chandrakirti’s Supplement to the Middle Way is prized in Tibetan Buddhism as a supreme explanation of the Middle Way philosophy, considered the highest—that is, the most subtle—understanding of Buddha’s teachings.
 Written in the 7th Century, it is an introduction to the Middle Way teachings of Nagarjuna, who illuminated the Prajnaparamita Sutras and promoted the Buddha’s teachings on the bodhisattva path to Buddhahood.
 Je Tsongkhapa’s commentary is prized in the Gelugpa tradition for its brilliant clarification of key points in the Prasangika view.

 This course is a rare opportunity for students of Buddhist philosophy and lovers of the teachings on the Middle Way.
 It’s a chance to study an important text in depth with a resident geshe and experience monastic community.
 This teaching is suitable for students who have a grounding in the stages of the path and Buddhist philosophy.
 It is not for beginners.